placetopay-org/self-declarations-base/README.md

-# base
+# Base
-Base repository to manage layer in Laravel
+Base repository to manage layer in Laravel 5.5 to 5.7

-# To create files, on root from your project use
+## To create files, on root from your project use

 ```
-php freddiegar/base/src/Commands/create.php [NameModel] [aliasType] [columns,names?]
+php vendor/freddiegar/base/src/Commands/create.php [NameModel] [options] [columns,names?]
 ```

 --By Example